citizenweb3/validatorinfo/README.md

-# validatorinfo
+# Validator Info

 Validator info is a multichain explorer and dashboard about validators.

-Under development.
+## Under development.